Some Like It Hot (1959)

 go far.
 Some people say he's gone too far -

-but I say you can't keep a good man down.
+keep a good man down.
 Of

 course, he’s still got a lot to learn.
-That

 big noise he made on St. Valentine's Day - that